-The Founders and Abu Dhabi University Board of Regents Members of Abu Dhabi University believe that there exists a place in UAE society for a first class private university that will help advance the social, educational, cultural and economic interests of the nation.
-As such, Abu Dhabi University functions to promote the well being of the country through the education of its citizens and others who wish to take advantage of the offerings available at the University.
+The Founders of Abu Dhabi University and its Board of Regents Members strongly believe that the UAE society is in need of a first class, internationally, private university that will contribute in advancing the social, educational, cultural and economic interests of the nation.
+As such, ADU aims to promote the well-being of the country through the education of its citizens and others who wish to take advantage of the offerings available at the University.

-Abu Dhabi University is not a business, but a private institution of higher education that is run in a business-like manner.
-It is an Arab institution utilizing the best of the American, British and Arab models of higher education while operating in a multicultural Arab country.
-Abu Dhabi University is primarily a teaching institution, where scholarship and applied research are valued, and where great emphasis is placed upon active student learning.
+Abu Dhabi University is an institution of higher education that is run in a business-like manner to warranty maximum efficiency of its operation.
+It is a UAE institution utilizing the best of the American, British and Arab models of higher education while operating in a multicultural Arab country.
+ADU is a comprehensive institution, where scholarship and applied research are valued to promote the economic welfare of the UAE, as well as to provide the most updated knowledge and modern tools to the student body.
+With the exception of the PG Law Programs, the language of instruction in the courses at ADU is English.

-Admission is open to all who are qualified based upon their demonstrated academic ability and their interest in learning in the context of the philosophy, vision, core values, mission, strategic goals, and annual objectives of this institution.
+Admission is open to students of all nationalities that qualify, based on academic ability and interest in a field of studies, in the context of the philosophy, vision, core values, mission, strategic goals, and annual objectives of the institution.